bladeacer/Prasinos/README.md

  - [ ]  TODO: https://blog.logrocket.com/guide-adding-google-login-react-app/

 Code user settings, page where they can see their details, danger zone
-- [ ] TODO: Reset password directs to reset handler route user inputs password (needs security token to access reset password in the email url as params).
-Verify email, email change prompts verification process again when logging in (update user field for verified).
+- [ ] TODO: *Reset password directs to reset handler route user inputs password (needs passphrase to access reset password in the email url as params).
+Verify email, email change prompts verification process again when logging in (update user field for verified).*
+Done with barebones implementation with this one, to add passphrase feature and test it.

  - [] TODO: Account details in settings page (make some fields dynamic and add profile pic image)
  - [ ] TODO: staff get put routes
  - [ ] danger zone (delete account)